Agoric/dapp-oracle/README.md

 # Install the needed dependencies.
 agoric install
 # Start local chain implementation.
-agoric start local-chain >& chain.log &
+agoric start --reset local-chain >& chain.log &
 # Start a solo for the oracle client.
 agoric start local-solo 8000 >& 8000.log &
 # Start a solo for the oracle.